-Cpragiya@fiu.edu (305) 348-1000
+Cpragiya@fiu.edu (305)-348-1000

-Classroom: Charles E. Perry (PC) 422; Time: MWF 01:00-01:50pmOffice Hours: MW 12:00-01:00pm by appointment Office: DM, 320 C
+Classroom: College of Business Complex140 Time: MWF 11:00-11:50am Office Hours: MW 12:00-01:00pm by appointment Office: DM, 320 C

-Fall 2021
+Fall 2022

 COURSE DESCRIPTION

 This course will analyze in a critical and analytical fashion, religions of Asia.
 The course will mainly explore Hinduism, Buddhism and Jainism.
 It will also go over Confucius and Daoist philosophy.
 The course is geared towards a philosophical discussion of the Asian religion.
 The course will assist in enriching the students with the nature of Asian religions being intertwined with intense philosophy.
 The course going over the history will then ride into the concept of reality, self, concept of knowledge, ethics and death.
 The course will serve as a platform to have a comparative analysis of the religions of Asian being diverse and similar.
 The course assignments will directly involve the students to peep into the religions to answer modern ethical questions.
 The course will be challenging and therefore push students to think critically about the nature of Asian religion in our complex world today.